 formats including country, beautiful music but talk and sport was the

 most successful and had it in top spot when David Collins (now at

 KO-FM) held down the breakfast spot.
 He paired up Tanya Wilks to make

 along came FM and Newcastle was awarded one FM

 consortium led by Mike Webb bought this licence and NEW FM was an

 immediate hit and took all the teenage audience from 2NX.

-tried classic hits and open line; then tried to challenge NEW FM
+tried classic hits and open line; then tried to challenge

 firstly X13 on AM and later as X107 when it moved to FM.